Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Fusion 2-Categories with a Fiber 2-Functor

 \begin{Remark} Let $\mathcal{G}= {A}[1]\boldsymbol{\cdot}H[0]$ be a finite 2-group.
 Our results yield the diagram of Morita equivalences depicted in figure \ref{fig:triangleRelation}.
 Namely, proposition \ref{prop:2groupgraded2vectorspaces} gives the top equivalence of the triangle, and corollary \ref{cor:grouptheoretical2group} gives the right side of the triangle.
 This diagram first appeared in the physics literature in section 3.5 of \cite{BBFP} (see also \cite{BBSNT} for particular cases).

-When $\mathcal{G}$ is a split 2-group, the diagram of figure \ref{fig:triangleRelation} can be extended to that given in figure \ref{fig:squareRelation}.
+When $\mathcal{G}$ is a split 2-group, the diagram of figure \ref{fig:triangleRelation} can be extended to the one in figure \ref{fig:squareRelation}.
 The missing diagonal was obtained in example 5.1.9 of \cite{D8}.
 The other missing equivalences are obtained by appealing to corollary \ref{cor:F2Fdual} above.
 This square has first appeared at a physical level of rigor in \cite{BBFP:I} (see also \cite{BBSNT} for particular cases).
 A more careful derivation was also given in \cite{DelT}. \end{Remark}